 Local Government & Services

 Essex County Council recently won a bid for a large amount of funding for perinatal mental health services and we hope to be able to help shape how some of this money is allocated and to ensure that all the various organisations in the area work together to provide the best care for parents who are struggling.
-The new service launches in Oct 2017 and I look forward to telling you more soon.
+The new service began in Oct 2017 and we were lucky enough to attend the launch event.
+If you live in Essex and want to know more about the service click here.